 International Garden Photographer of the Year Exhibition returns to Sheringham Park

 The exhibition also includes the ‘Breathing Spaces’ category, which is sponsored by the National Trust.
-This year it was won by Anil Sud for his Mountain Fog picture taken in Colorado.
-Runners-up images in this category also show landscapes from Derbyshire to Italy.
+This year it was won by Andrea Pozzi, for her picture taken of Yukon Territory in Canada.
+Runners-up images in this category include an image of Thornham in Norfolk by Chris Herring.